jonush/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ .map will create a new array for us whereas .forEach will require us to manually declare an array to push into if we need one

 2. What is the difference between a function and a method?

+Functions can be called independently, but methods are functions that belong to an object.
+Everything including functions are objects in JavaScript.

 3. What is closure?

+In JavaScript, closure pertains to scope: when a function is defined in another function and the inner one can access variables outside of it as it is still in the lexical scope of the outer function.

 4. Describe the four rules of the 'this' keyword.

+- (1) when called in the global scope, `this` refers to the window object
+- (2) when `this` is called on a dot notation object, the keyword will refer to the name/item on the *left* of the dot
+- (3) when used on constructor functions, `this` refers to the specific instance of the object
+- (4) when using `.call` or `.apply`, `this` is *explicitly defined*

 5. Why do we need super() in an extended class?
+`super()` is necessary when extending classes because it allows us to reference the constructor of the parent class, allowing us to access it's properties and methods

 ## Project Set up